Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

 ## Paint log files

 Every time the Glyco-PAINT Fiji plugin (or any other component of the pipeline) is started, a log file is opened in the **Logs** directory under the Project Root directory.
 Log files are named after the pipeline component that is logging.
 Files are sequentially numbered so that older information is not overwritten.
-In a heavily analysed 'Project Root', the Logs directory may accumulate a large number of log files and cleaning up may be warranted.
+In a heavily analysed 'Project Root', the Logs directory may accumulate a large number of log files and occasional cleaning up may be warranted.